 Italian-Americans compose one of the largest ethnic groups in the United States, numbering more than 14 million in the 1990 census.
 Based on published research, fiction and interviews, this work offers an diverting overview of the popular cultural baggage--customs, beliefs and entertainments--that Italian immigrants brought to America (and some embellishments they added as they adapted to their new life).

 The essence of Sicilian cooking is its simplicity.
 Whether you want to make a weekend breakfast, a quick supper, or host a relaxing dinner party, these easy, robustly flavored dishes are sure to provide inspiration and win compliments from family and friends.

-PROUDLY DISPLAY YOUR SICILIAN HERITAGE
+PROUDLY DISPLAY YOUR ITALIAN HERITAGE

 100% Polyester Indoor/outdoor flag.
 Screen printed, with design visible from both sides (in reverse).
-UV-Resistant Color to protect vibrancy of design in sunlight.
-Two brass grommets for hoisting.
-Double Stitching all around for durability.

 FIORI DI SICILIA